fbohz/fbohz.github.io/README.md

 ## Deploying Changes to Github Pages

-When latest changes pushed to `gh-pages` branch in order to deploy first build:
+When latest changes pushed to `gh-pages` branch, then you need to build:

 `npm run build`